October 21, 2014 (updated 2019) Part I Hand of Sabazius Dogon Genetic Symbolism by Shannon Dorey

-In Day of the Fish, I devote an entire chapter to hand and foot symbolism because of it importance to the Dogon religion.
-Neither Amma nor the Nummo had hands and feet like humans so depictions of hands and feet were used in the religion as symbols describing genetics.Shannon Dorey, Day of the Fish 146
+In Day of the Fish, I devote an entire chapter to hand and foot symbolism because of its importance to the Dogon religion.
+Neither Amma nor the Nummo had hands and feet like humans so depictions of hands and feet were used in the religion as genetic symbols.Shannon Dorey, Day of the Fish 146

 Thracian Sabazius on a Horse with Serpent around a Tree.http://commons.wikimedia.org/wiki/File:

 National History Museum.
 Thracian horseman.
 Author: Cristian Chirita